stephen-riley/milsymbol-py/README.md

 ### Human-readable description from SIDC

-For combat land units as specified in MIL-STD-2525E, you can build a symbol and call `get_desc()` to get a human-readable description of the symbol.
+For combat land units as specified in MIL-STD-2525E (numeric SIDCs), you can build a symbol and call `get_desc()` to get a human-readable description of the symbol.

 ```python
 from milsymbolpy import Symbol